 Public inquiries are conducted on behalf of the Crown, which therefore means that records created or given to the inquiry are public records as defined by the Public Records Act 1958.
 Those responsible for public records, including the chairman of a public inquiry, have a duty to make arrangements for the selection of those records which ought to be permanently preserved and for their safe-keeping.
 Under the Inquiry Rules 2006 it is also the responsibility of the chairman to ensure ‘the record of the inquiry is comprehensive and well-ordered’.

 - ensure inquiry staff can efficiently access and use information as necessary

 - facilitate the efficient selection and transfer of the inquiry record

 Establish roles and responsibilities of the relevant parties.

 Develop and implement an information management policy which covers principles for the management, review and transfer of the inquiry record.

-Learn how to create effective records management processes that reflect the operation of the inquiry.
+Create effective records management processes that reflect the operation of the inquiry.

-Find information on how to prepare, catalogue and transfer selected records to the sponsoring department or The National Archives.
+Prepare, catalogue and transfer selected records to the sponsoring department or The National Archives.